grand-27-master/Food-Recipe-finder/README.md

 # Food Recipes finder

-This allows an user to search for any recipe of his/her choice on just a click!
+This allows an user to search for any recipe of his/her choice by just a click!

+## Preview:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).